open-eid/CDOC2/cdoc2-system-docs/docs/03_system_architecture/ch06_ID_authentication_protocol.md

 4. Verify that SD-JWT contains claim `aud`, which is an array, which contains exactly one JSON string.
 5. Parse `aud` value (it should be something like "<https://CSS.example-org1.ee:443/key-shares/9EE90F2D-D946-4D54-9C3D-F4C68F7FFAE3?nonce=59b314d4815f21f73a0b9168cecbd5773cc694b6>") into components `serverBaseURL`, `shareId` and `nonce`.
 6. Verify that `serverBaseURL` is correct for this CSS server.
-7. Verify that this CSS server has a Capsule with identifier `shareId` and it is not expired or deleted.
+7. Verify that this CSS server has a Capsule with identifier `shareId` and it is not deleted.
 8. Verify that this CSS server has previously generated a nonce for this `shareId` and one of the nonce values matches with `nonce` component value and that nonce wasn't generated too long ago (configuration parameter, for example 300 seconds).
 9. Verify that `recipient_id` from the `KeySharesCapsule` matches with the `subjectDN` from the X.509 certificate from API parameter "x-cdoc2-auth-x5c".

-If all checks are positive, then the authentication and access control decision is positive and CSS server can return the capsule.
+If all checks are positive, then the authentication and access control decision is positive, and CSS server can return the capsule.

 ## Security of the protocol